Tsimina/Single_Image_Dehazing/README.md

 ## Description
-This project implements a prior-based deep learning method for removing haze from a single input image.
-We leverage traditional image dehazing priors integrated into a UNet architecture, combining the strengths of classical priors with modern convolutional networks.
-The goal is to restore clarity, contrast, and color fidelity in photographs affected by natural or artificial fog.
+This project implements a prior-guided deep learning approach for single-image dehazing.
+We integrate the Dark Channel Prior (DCP) — a widely used handcrafted heuristic — directly into a U-Net architecture by embedding it as an additional input channel.
+This design allows the model to benefit from both traditional dehazing cues and learned convolutional features.

+The goal is to restore visual clarity, contrast, and color fidelity in hazy or fog-degraded images, using a lightweight and interpretable architecture.
+Our method bridges classical priors with modern deep learning, improving performance especially in challenging regions where appearance-based cues alone may fail.

+We also explore a multimodal variant that incorporates a synthetic SAR-like reflectivity map alongside the RGB and DCP inputs.
+This structural channel provides depth-aware guidance and helps the network disambiguate haze in regions such as the sky or low-texture surfaces, where handcrafted priors alone are often unreliable.

 ## Features
 - Prior-based dehazing models built on a UNet backbone